 Unskew the polls – Democratic Edition

-Too much can be made of the “trouble” Republicans, especially those in Texas, are in.
-Remember “unskew the polls” which reportedly showed Barak Obama losing to Mitt Romney if you would show the correct polling (i.e. removing all the liberal bias)?
+Too much can be made of the “trouble” Republicans are in, especially those in Texas.
+Remember “unskew the polls” which reportedly showed Barack Obama losing to Mitt Romney if you would show the correct polling (i.e. removing all the liberal bias)?

 Reading a story here and there, watching television and listening to liberal podcast about Texas turning purple or even blue or Republicans losing voters or Trump “underwater” in the suburbs, is democrats’ own version of “unskew the polls”.